Plain old telephone service: Characteristics

-The maximum resistance of the loop is 1,700 ohms, which translates into a maximum loop length of 18,000 ft using standard 24-gauge wire.
+The maximum resistance of the loop is 1,700 ohms, which translates into a maximum loop length of 18,000 ft using standard 24- gauge wire.
 (Longer loops are often constructed with larger, lower-resistance 19-gauge wire and/or specialized central office equipment called a loop extender.
 They may be 50,000 ft or more.)

 Many calling features became available to telephone subscribers after computerization of telephone exchanges during the 1980s in the United States.
 The services include voicemail, caller ID, call waiting, speed dialing, conference calls (three-way calling), enhanced 911, and Centrex services.

 The communication circuits of the public switched telephone network continue to be modernized by advances in digital communications; however, other than improving sound quality, these changes have been mainly transparent to customers.
 In most cases, the function of the local loop presented to the customer for connection to telephone equipment is practically unchanged and remains compatible with pulse dialing telephones.

 Due to the wide availability of traditional telephone services, new types of communications devices, such as modems and fax machines, were initially designed to use traditional analog telephony to transmit digital information.

-Reliability

-Although POTS provides limited features, low bandwidth, and no mobile capabilities, it provides greater reliability than other telephony systems (mobile phone, VoIP, etc.).
-Many telephone service providers attempt to achieve dial-tone availability more than 99.999% of the time the telephone is taken off-hook.
-This is an often cited benchmark in marketing and systems-engineering comparisons, called the "five nines" reliability standard.
-It is equivalent to having a dial-tone available for all but about five minutes each year.

-However, POTS depends upon a hardwired connection from each household to the phone company.
-Many new housing developments are being offered which do not have such a connection so these homes depend upon a VOIP non-hardwired linkage to the phone company.
-Thus they are dependent upon home internet service which can fail for several reasons.

-Today, these have been replaced with optical glass fibers.
-Light is sent into one end of a glass or plastic cable at an angle large enough so that it will not be able to pass out of the cable into the surrounding air.
-The message is sent by light pulses and is more efficient and reliable.
-Since fiber can't transmit power, however, power has to be provided by the consumer instead of the telephone company.
-This leaves customers vulnerable to telephone outages during extended power outages.
-Providers of VOIP telephone services usually have backup battery in the telephony cable company modem, or in the case of fiber-to-the-home, a backup battery near the fiber to electrical converter box.
-These batteries provide anywhere from 8-12 hours of telephone service depending on battery capacity and health of the battery in addition to a live signal from the cable company still being received during the power outage.
+Historical services

+In countries where telephone systems were originally operated by the postal service administrations, the systems were known as post office telephone service as early as 1912 In Australia, New Zealand, and the United Kingdom the telephone system was a government service, under Post Office control, until privatisation in the 1970s and 1980s.